 How we saved nearly $5,400 flying from Thailand to New York in business class

-After spending some time in Southeast Asia, it’ll (unfortunately) be time for us to head back to New York.
-We’ll be wrapping up our honeymoon in Thailand, so we looked at options for traveling from Bangkok (BKK) back to New York (JFK).
+After spending a couple of weeks in Southeast Asia, it was (unfortunately) time for us to head back to New York.
+We wrapped up our honeymoon in Thailand, so when booking, we looked at options for traveling from Bangkok (BKK) back to New York (JFK).
 And, we were able to find another steal of a deal using travel rewards.

 Etihad Airways flies this route with a stop in Abu Dhabi (AUH) on the way.
 The airline charges around $3,000 per person for a one-way business-class seat — in fact, on our travel date, the airline was charging $2,776 per person, which would have come to a total of $5,552 for both of us.
 Again, this simply would have been out of our budget.

 Instead, we were able to find business-class award availability, and because Etihad Airways is partners with Air Canada, we were able to redeem Air Canada Aeroplan points to bring this flight down to a fraction of the cost.
 Specifically, we redeemed 85,000 Aeroplan points per person — 170,000 points in total — and paid about $162 in taxes and fees between the two of us.
 In other words, we got this $5,552 business-class itinerary for just $162 out of pocket.

 Just like Singapore KrisFlyer miles, it’s also incredibly easy to acquire Air Canada Aeroplan miles — even if you never step foot on an Air Canada plane.
 That’s because the Aeroplan program is a transfer partner of Chase Ultimate Rewards, American Express Membership Rewards and Capital One miles.
 In other words, you can transfer points from any of those three programs to Aeroplan and redeem for flights with Air Canada — or any of its partners, such as Etihad or dozens of others.